codtiger/llm-fav-resources/README.md

 Continuous Latent Space](https://arxiv.org/pdf/2412.06769)
 Training models to reason in latent space by taking last token embedding and feeding it back to the model without performing next word prection for a number of steps.
 Training is done by masking out output tokens one by one in each stage, instead allowing model to use latents and generate next latents freely.

+## Miscellaneous
+* [70b model training infrastructure](https://imbue.com/research/70b-infrastructure/) A startup company, Imbue, published this wonderful blog on their journey to set up an infrastructure of 4088 H100 GPUs to train a 70B model.
+Topics include network connections, GPU logs, diagnosis of errors and issues and variosu health check procedures.